FOR526: Memory Forensics In-Depth

 User Artifacts in Memory

-Day 4 focuses on introducing some internal memory structures (such as drivers), Windows memory table structures, and extraction techniques for portable executables.
-As we come to the final steps in our investigative methodology, "Spotting Rootkit Behaviors" and "Extracting Suspicious Binaries," it is important to emphasize again the "Rootkit Paradox."
-The more malicious code attempts to hide itself, the more abnormal and seemingly suspicious it appears.
-We will use this concept to evaluate some of the most common structures in Windows memory for hooking, the IDTs and SSDTs.
+Section four focuses on introducing internal memory structures such as drivers, Windows memory table structures, and extraction techniques for portable executables.
+As we come to the final steps in our investigative methodology - steps that include spotting rootkit behaviors and extracting suspicious binaries - it is important to emphasize again the rootkit paradox, which is that the more malicious code attempts to hide itself, the more abnormal and seemingly suspicious it appears.
+We will use this concept to evaluate some of the most common structures in Windows memory for hooking, IDTs, and SSDTs.

 Once we have deemed something suspicious, it warrants further detailed analysis.
-Extraction techniques for PE executable files have already been introduced for drivers (moddump) and dlls (dlldump).
-In this section, we introduce two methods for extracting an executable, both making use of the PE Header in order to reconstruct the extract PE file as close as it can be to that of the original "on-disk" file.
-Some obstacles such as PE Corruption are discussed here, along with some advanced work-around techniques, such as dumping memory sections via volshell.
+Extraction techniques for portable executable (PE) files have already been introduced for drivers (moddump) and dlls (dlldump).
+In this section, we introduce two methods for extracting an executable.
+Both of them make use of the PE header in order to reconstruct the extract PE file as close as it can be to that of the original on-disk file.
+Obstacles such as PE corruption are discussed here along with some advanced work-around techniques, including dumping memory sections via volshell.